Capnography.com for learning capnography

 The subject matter is divided into several sections.
-Users can double click on the section of their choice.
+Users can double-click on the area of their choice.
 Several animations are used to explain underlying concepts.
-Each section is also accompanied by 'highlights' for quick understanding.
-A section on 'Anesthesia breathing systems' has been recently included.
-There is also a section 'Capnomagic screen' where several capnograms are arranged by name around a central screen.
-Placing the mouse cursor over the capnogram title brings up the relevant tracing on the central screen.
+Each unit is also accompanied by ‘highlights’ for quick understanding.
+A section on ‘Anesthesia breathing systems’ has been recently included.
+There is also a section called ‘Capnomagic screen’ where several capnograms are arranged by name around a central screen.
+Placing the mouse cursor over the capnogram title shows the relevant tracing on the main screen.
 A quiz is included to allow users to gauge their levels of understanding and learning.

 The search engine on this site facilitates finding information on topics of interest.
-It has become a very useful feature as the site has grown.
-Unlike a textbook, this site undergoes frequent updates to reflect current understanding and new concepts of capnography thus enhancing the breadth and depth of the subject matter.
-Although capnography evolved from operating rooms, it is currently used by many health care providers outside of the operating room to enhance the safety of patients under their care.
-Today there is a need to provide specific information on capnography that is relevant to each specialty (Specialty Applications).
+It has become a handy feature as the site has grown.
+Unlike a textbook, this site undergoes frequent updates to reflect current understanding and new concepts of capnography, thus enhancing the breadth and depth of the subject matter.
+Although capnography evolved from operating rooms, it is currently used by many healthcare providers outside of the operating room to enhance the safety of patients under their care.
+Today, there is a need to provide specific information on capnography relevant to each specialty (Specialty Applications).

-In the last decade, noteworthy changes have occurred resulting in a wider appreciation of capnography by professions other than anesthesiology.
-The American Society of Anesthesiologists (ASA) and Association of Anaesthetists of Great Britain and Ireland (AAGBI) require capnography to be used to monitor ventilation during moderate to heavy sedation.
+In the last decade, noteworthy changes have occurred, resulting in the broader appreciation of capnography by professions other than anesthesiology.
+The American Society of Anesthesiologists (ASA) and Association of Anaesthetists of Great Britain and Ireland (AAGBI) require capnography to monitor ventilation during moderate to heavy sedation.
 In addition, the American Heart Association (AHA) recommends using capnography to judge the effectiveness of chest compression during CPR.
 These changes have warranted the introduction of new sections and teaching modules within this educational site.
-American Academy of Pediatrics amended their monitoring guidelines to include capnography duirng sedation proceders.
+American Academy of Pediatrics amended its monitoring guidelines to include capnography during sedation procedures.

-Keeping in line with the author’s philosophy, this site is available to everyone all over the world for free.
-This accessibility to information on capnography not only enhances the safety of patients across the globe but encourages health care personnel, engineers, and medical and technical students to create innovations in the field of capnography to enhance the safety of our patients.
+The author firmly believes that free capnography education must be available to everyone worldwide.
+This accessibility to information on capnography not only enhances the safety of patients across the globe but encourages healthcare personnel, engineers, and medical and technical students to create innovations in the field of capnography to enhance the safety of our patients.